OSSlayer/Swift-4-Character-Number-Shorthand/readme.txt

-To add more to it just add another case to the switch statement and increase the rounding digits.
+To add more to it simply add another case to the switch statement and increase the rounding digits.

 Ex: